Welcome to my website!

 News and Updates:

-• 4/2024: I will be presenting our work using mobile phone GPS data to study U.S. migration during the COVID-19 pandemic at the Population Association of America (PAA) 2024 conference this April in Columbus, Ohio.
+• 4/2024: I will be presenting our work using mobile phone GPS data to study U.S. migration during the COVID-19 pandemic at the Population Association of America (PAA) 2024 conference this April in Columbus, Ohio, and then at the IC2S2 2024 conference in Philadelphia in July.

 • 4/2023: I am excited to share my unpublished project on building an agent-based model of the spatial mismatch hypothesis (in which involuntary housing choices and relocation of jobs lead to poorer market outcomes for Black workers in U.S. urban areas) at the 2023 George Mason University Graduate Interdisciplinary Conference.